How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: Introduction

-On the basis of the above, this letter proposed a GBSM-based RIS cascade channel model with non-ideal phase modulation.
-This model is cluster-oriented and combines the cascade channel by using the RIS equivalent radiation pattern.
-The RIS equivalent radiation pattern is modeled as polarization and angle dependent.
-Based on the proposed channel model, the impact of several RIS parameters and operating regimes on the cascade channel is investigated.
-The differences between the proposed cascade channel model with non-ideal phase modulation and ideal-phase modulation is also investigated.
+Therefore, this letter proposes a GBSM principle based RIS cascade channel model with non-ideal phase modulation.
+This model follows a 3GPP standardized modeling framework and considers an angle-dependent phase modulation of RIS.
+The influence of angle on phase modulation and the scattering gain of RIS are both reflected in the equivalent radiation pattern of RIS.
+Then the specific implementation of the RIS cascade channel model is provided based on the extended 3GPP channel model framework.
+Based on the proposed channel model, the impact of non-ideal phase modulation on the RIS cascade channel is investigated.